Today's Bible Reading: Philippians 4

 It is not easy to depend on God.
 Most of the time, our first choice is to depend on self and to seek God's help only in times of emergency.
 The "secure mind" is centered on God.
 God's provision allows us peace regardless of our circumstances.
 God's provision keeps us focused on excellence.
 The peace that the world gives can never equal the presence of the God of peace.

 When do you find it hardest to depend on God?
-Has your dependence on God ever been answered by the help of brothers and sisters in Christ?
-Has the dependence of others on God ever been answered by your help?
+When has your dependence on God been answered by the help of brothers and sisters in Christ?
+When has the dependence of others on God been answered by your help?
 God meets our needs and in this we rejoice!

 Dear God, we marvel at the love that joins believers together.
 We find incredible the possibility of forgiveness.
 We do not understand always rejoicing, lack of anxiety, constant prayer, and peace, but we are grateful for these realities in our lives.
 We believe your promises, and we depend on your power to do all that you want us to do.
 May we live to your glory.
 We pray in the name of Jesus, Amen.